pgu/restlet-sites/modules/com.restlet/tech-doc/client/guide/03_collaborate/02_team_member.md

-# As a team member, I want to add a project to a team I belong to

 As a team member, you can see to which teams you belong to in the repository view.

 ![TM Repository](images/TM_repository.png "Team member repository")